pinterest/querybook/docs_website/docs/integrations/add_event_logger.md

 This is an experimental feature.
 You can use the plugins for customization but they may break in future updates.
 :::

 Querybook provides the instrumentation support of logging client action events, as well as API events.
-With event logs, we can analyze user behavior on Querybook and gauging interactions with some specific features, e.g.
+With event logs, we can analyze user behavior on Querybook and gauge interactions with some specific features, e.g.
   - Number of times a user has interacted with the feature of query formatting
   - Which result gets clicked for a table search string
   - How many times the home page gets viewed and clicked
   - ...

 ## Event Log
-An event log contains
+An event log contains:
- - created_at: timestamp of when the event occurred
+ - created_at (datetime): timestamp of when the event occurred
- - uid: id of the user who performed the action
+ - uid (int): id of the user who performed the action
- - event type: action type like view, click an ui element
+ - event_type (EventType): action type like view, click an ui element
- - event data: json to provide addtional info about the action.
+ - event_data (dict): json to provide addtional info about the action.

+## Event Type

 ## Configure Event Logger
-Update `EVENT_LOGGER_NAME` in the querybook config yaml file to the logger name you'd like to use.
+Update `EVENT_LOGGER_NAME` in the querybook config yaml file with the logger name you'd like to use.
 See below for the available loggers.

 ```
 # --------------- Logging ---------------